Is Russia running out of tanks?

 What conclusions can be drawn regarding Russian tanks?

-It is also not due to lower intensity.
+We can clearly state that tank losses are indeed a long-term trend and that it is not due to lower intensity.
 Reports from the Ukrainian General Staff show that there are as many battles going on now as, for example, during the fall.

 Does it indicate that they are running out?